arda-org/chainsimulator-bug-repro-not-found/README.md

-We send 200 transactions, generate blocks until they are completed, and then try to get the transaction, but then we get the error:
+We send 100 transfers, generate blocks until they are completed, and then try to get the transaction, but then we get the error:

 ```
 Error: Unsuccessful proxy request.
 Response: {